joseck0510/CV/jck_cv.md

 - HTML
 - CSS

-#### Results Oriented and Able to Work Under Pressure
+#### Strong Commercial Experience

 I have worked as as a project manager for the last 15 years, helping to deliver additional value to various business products over that time.
-These projects required a methodical & collaborative  approach working with cross-functional teams to achieve common business goals on time and on budget and ensuring constant communication with senior managers and board representatives in blue chip multinational client companies.
+These projects required a methodical & collaborative  approach working with cross-functional teams to achieve common business goals on time and on budget, ensuring constant communication with senior managers and board representatives in blue chip multinational client companies.

 - Managing a complex software development contract with an overseas provider (Sedex Exchange Ltd)

 - Successful creation and delivery of a plan to migrate a complex business critical compliance management software system to a newly built system and contract.
-This gave me the opportunity to work closely with an Agile development team on a greenfield platform project.
-Part of this work involved the explanation of the Agile process to a non-technical Board.
-(Sedex Exchange Ltd working with Open Credo Ltd.)

 - Responsibility for the creation of new revenue models from inception, pitching the Board, delivery and rapid profit turn around (Supply Chain Compliance Support Services at Sedex Exchange Ltd) which turned a £250k  profit within the first year of operation.

-#### Practical Experience of Woking With an Agile Development team
+#### Practical Experience of Working With an Agile Development team

 - Working closely with the Open Credo team, gave me real world experience of Agile development processes (Kanban) and a well executed TDD approach.